TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/introduction.rst

 Not all module developers have access to a multitude of platforms, so it's not always feasible to expect them to create a multitude of built distributions.
-It is hoped that a class of intermediaries, called *packagers*, will arise to address this need.
+It is hoped that a kundi of intermediaries, called *packagers*, will arise to address this need.
 Packagers will take source distributions released by module developers, build them on one or more platforms, and release the resulting built distributions.
 Thus, users on the most popular platforms will be able to